 Today, Selective Serotonin Reuptake Inhibitors (SSRIs) are the primary type of antidepressant prescribed to women with postpartum depression due to their low risk of side effects, their limited effect on breastfeeding and their effectiveness in improving symptoms.

 Brands of Antidepressants

 There are several brands of SSRIs available.
 Though they all work similarly, some women may find they have different results when taking one brand over another.
-The different SSRI brands are manufactured by different companies and so they may have slightly different medicinal makeups and effects.
+Different companies manufacture the different SSRI brands, so they may have slightly different medicinal makeups and effects.

 The following are some of the top SSRI brands as well as their generic medication names:

 - Prozac (fluoxetine)

 - Zoloft, Lustral ( sertraline)

 Typically a physician will recommend antidepressants to treat postpartum depression because they can effectively relieve many major symptoms.

 Here are some of the primary benefits of taking antidepressants for postpartum depression.